thegreenwebfoundation/co2.js/README.md

 ### Notes

-Please note, we currently look at just the carbon cost of _generating_ the electricity, similar to how the IEA does, not the full life cycle cost of the energy.
+Please note, we currently look at just the carbon cost of _generating_ the electricity, similar to how the [International Energy Agency (IEA)] does, not the full life cycle cost of the energy.

 Doing this would include things like: